“The more I look the more questions I ask.”

 An Indonesian peat swamp forest, drained, logged and prepared for acacia plantation for pulp and paper. (c) Vincent Gauci

 Methane has a lifetime of around 10 years in the atmosphere but is around 30 times more powerful than carbon dioxide at trapping heat in the atmosphere.
-Building on over 20 years of experience in this field I am investigating the global change drivers that alter emissions of this greenhouse gas.
+Building on over 25 years of experience in this field I am investigating the global change drivers that alter emissions of this greenhouse gas and novel processes of uptake in trees.